You've eagerly opened the wedding invitation that arrived in the mail, only to discover that it's adults only. But you have children.

 If that's not an option or you want the whole family to travel to the wedding destination, it's perfectly acceptable to reach out to the bride and groom (or the hosting family) to ask about childcare options.
 They may have arranged a babysitter for families like yours or know of someone who can watch your children during the ceremony and reception.

 One of the main reasons people may not invite children to their wedding is that they don't want to be disrupted during one of the most important days of their lives.
 If you bring your children, you need to make sure they understand proper etiquette.
 It's a good idea to spend some time in the weeks before the event teaching and practicing proper behavior.

 There are a few basic etiquette rules you can follow when your children attend a wedding:

 - When you bring your children to a wedding, you are the one responsible for their behavior.
 Don't expect anyone in the wedding party to watch them for you.

 - Bring a few simple activities that will keep your child entertained.
 This should be something quiet such as a coloring book, self-contained puzzle, or picture book.

 - Don't allow your children to be involved in the bridal bouquet toss or the garter toss.
 This is for the adults.

-- If you see that there are some children who are there, but yours weren't invited, the bride and groom may have a policy of only allowing the children in the family to attend.
+- If you see that there are some children but yours weren't invited, do not be offended.
+The couple may have decided to only allow the children in their immediate or close family to attend.